stat545ubc-2025/mini-data-analysis-Jessica-Sun/mini-project-2.md

 ![](mini-project-2_files/figure-markdown_strict/Research_Q_1-1.png)

+The data spanned from 1985 to 2025.
+As games that didn’t have negative discount values were filtered out, only about 11.6 thousand out of 40.8 thousand were counted.
+The data showed discounts ranging from nearly 0% to less than -10,000%, with more than 75% of applicable games in each year having a negative discount of less than -100%.
+This would mean the discounted prices were more than twice the original price.

+The majority of discounts were above -1,000%, with a few being significantly lower than that.
+Plotted normally, it would show long tails on the box plots, with the other summary statistics clustered too close to each other to determine any information.
+To show the range in magnitude of the discounts, I plotted the y-axis as logarithmic.

+The plot shows that aside from the late 80’s and early 90’s, games that had negative discounts tended to have similar ranges of discount percentages.
+In the past decade, some games were given discount prices closer to 0% of the original, meaning their prices were raised by a small amount.
+The prices could have been increased due to the games being popular enough to justify pricing it more.

+However, a significant minority of games were given discounted prices that were so high, no one would have wanted to buy them.
+For example, many Call of Duty games were originally priced at $14.99, but had discounted prices of $962.60 - a “discount” of -6321%.
+Cases like these are likely a listing error, especially as the same discounted price was applied to about 20 Call of Duty games.
+Other similarly discounted games showed the same phenomenon, lending credence to the idea that these high prices were listing errors.

+#### Research Question 2: How does the initial price of a game and its computer requirements affect its audience perception?

+I decided to plot the hardware requirements and original price of games against their audience perception.
+The audience perception of a game would be determined from its reviews.
+Disregarding the number of reviews a game has, only the first section of the `all_reviews` column was extracted.
+The new `all_reviews` column only included the positive/mixed/negative overall rating.

+Hardware requirements of games were extremely varied, and I am not an expert in what makes a good gaming setup.
+However, by browsing through the `recommended_requirements` column, I found nine categories that most requirement lists had.
+They were all listed in a single string per row in the `recommended_requirements` column, and were separated by “`:,`” Using this pattern, I made a loop to separate out information labelled as follows: `"Recommended"`, `"OS"`, `"Processor"`, `"Memory"`, `"Graphics"`, `"Storage"`, `"DirectX"`, `"Network",` and `"Sound Card"`.

+Instead of plotting each separate requirement category, I instead tallied, for each game, how many categories recommended what I considered the most advanced software listed in the data set.
+These included a 64-bit processor, Windows 7, an Intel Core i7 processor, 16 GB of memory, a NVIDIA GeForce graphics card, 100 GB of required storage, the Version 11 DirectX system, broadband internet connection, and a DirectX sound card.

+Each game was tallied for how many high computer requirements was recommended.
+Three or fewer of these requirements was considered low, four to six was considered medium, and seven or more was considered high.

+To plot all this, a ggplot with two layers was created.
+A bar graph was generated to show how many games had low to high computer requirements for each review category.
+On a separate y-axis, a series of box plots were created to show the range of prices these games had.
+The code for all this is shown below:

     # Research Question 2: How does the initial price of a game and its computer requirements affect its audience perception?

     # Create tibble of relevant data